nodogsplash/nodogsplash/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to nodogsplash's documentation!
+Welcome to Nodogsplash's documentation!
 =======================================

+Nodogspash is a high performance, small footprint Captive Portal, offering by default a simple splash page restricted Internet connection, yet incorporates an API that allows the creation of sophisticated authentication applications.

-Nodogsplash offers a simple way to provide restricted access to an internet connection.
-It is derived from the codebase of the Wifi Guard Dog project.
+It was derived originally from the codebase of the Wifi Guard Dog project.

 Nodogsplash is released under the GNU General Public License.

 * Mailing List: http://ml.ninux.org/mailman/listinfo/nodogsplash